MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-auditlog.md

 1. Select **Update Connector**.

 > [!NOTE]
 > If you have a [data loss prevention (DLP) policy](https://docs.microsoft.com/power-platform/admin/wp-data-loss-prevention) configured for your CoE Starter Kit environment, you'll need to add this connector to the business data&ndash;only group of this policy.
-More information: [Add custom connectors to your DLP policy](limitations.md#custom-connectors-and-dlp) and [custom connector documentation](https://docs.microsoft.com/connectors/custom-connectors/define-openapi-definition#import-the-openapi-definition)

 ### Update Azure AD app registration with the redirect URL